 - The Voiceless: The Sphinx.

-- Unflinching Walk: Subverted, Sphinx reacts to Johnny Bs exploding car he set on fire before he walks toward the fight
+- Unflinching Walk: Averted, Sphinx does indeed react to Johnny B's car, which he set on fire, exploding as he walks toward the fight.

 - Watch the Paint Job: Don't make Eleanor angry.
 You won't like her when she's angry.